zackb/zackbartel.com/content/blog/2025/02/2025-02-05-return-to-linux.md

 <br>

-The funniest thing about the whole process is how awful the pre-loaded Windoes experience was.
+The funniest thing about the whole process is how awful the pre-loaded Windows experience was.
 Their beloved OOBE experience is a joke.
 It took me hours to get the system into a usable state, and it was unusably slow.

 <br>